A.000 - Admission Requirements

 A6.300 - Before issuing a visa form, the Graduate School must receive a certified financial statement from a bank or sponsoring agency.

 Undergraduates of The University of Montana requiring six or fewer credits to complete the bachelor's degree may be admitted provisionally to the Graduate School, taking the GRE [GMAT] at the earliest opportunity and completing the bachelor's degree within one semester.
 Undergraduate credits taken in this status will be charged at the graduate rate.
+This policy does not apply to those students in one of the approved programs listed in C5.300.
+In addition, an MOU with Carroll College allows undergraduate students to be admitted to UM’s MPA program when they have attained senior status (or the equivalent of 105 credits) with a GPA of 3.5 and met the other requirements for admission to the MPA program.

 - During this semester as an early admitted graduate student you will not be eligible for financial aid.